-Macchialina is the obvious Carbone substitution.
-Not only is it one of the best restaurants in South Beach, but they serve phenomenal pasta and other Italian dishes.
-They now have some great new outdoor seating too, complete with lights, plants, and a covered patio to protect your spaghetti pomodoro or sheep’s milk ricotta ravioli from the elements.
+Not only is Macchialina our favorite restaurant in South Beach, but it's also our favorite Italian restaurant in all of Miami.
+They serve phenomenal rotating pasta and other Italian dishes, and now have some great new outdoor seating too, complete with lights, plants, and a covered patio to protect your spaghetti pomodoro or sheep’s milk ricotta ravioli from the elements.
 Also, it’s just one mile north of Carbone, and you won’t need to hire your 14-year-old cousin to hack into Resy in order to get a reservation.

 If you’re hellbent on visiting a popular NYC restaurant, go to Cote.
-The upscale Korean steakhouse in the Design District is excellent - a perfect storm of food, service, and atmosphere.
+The upscale Korean steakhouse in the Design District is a perfect storm of food, service, and atmosphere.
 Meat is the main event here, and various servers will take turns tending to the beef sizzling away on the grill located in the center of the table.
-Every dish—from the tangy ceviche to the melt-in-your-mouth ribeye - is just amazing.
-If it’s your first time here, definitely start with the Butcher’s Feast, a $58 per person tasting menu that feels like a 90-minute performance dedicated to all things protein.
+Every dish—from the tangy ceviche to the ribeye that evaporates the moment it touches your tongue—is just amazing.
+If it’s your first time here, definitely start with the Butcher’s Feast, a $64 per person tasting menu that feels like a 90-minute performance dedicated to all things protein.

-Luca Osteria is an Italian restaurant in Coral Gables, which is certainly not South Beach (more like South Beach’s wealthy aunt who always shows up in a new Ferrari).
+Luca Osteria is an Italian restaurant in Coral Gables, which is certainly not South Beach (more like South Beach’s wealthy aunt who always calls the police when her neighbor throws a party).
 However, the food here is really great and it’s also home to one of our favorite dishes in the entire city: the patate fritte, a plate of little fried potato balls covered by a creamy layer of parmigiano fonduta, black truffle, and an egg yolk.
-The pasta here is excellent too, and includes a perfect cacio e pepe that you might be too full to finish because you ordered two helpings of that patate fritte.
-You’ll probably still need a reservation for dinner here.
+The pasta is excellent too.
 There’s lots of outdoor seating good for people watching and a small, bright dining room that’s a bit more lively.

-Casa Isola is another Italian option in Sunset Harbour, and is just a short drive from Carbone.
-We loved our dinner here from the first plate, which was the pane al prosciutto: a warm little circle of bread with cubes of prosciutto baked in and a parmesan honey butter for smearing.
-They also have a (mildly) spicy rigatoni with Calabrian chiles and vodka sauce, and a tender veal parm that was big enough to have its own zip code.
-It’s casual here and you will feel overdressed in a tuxedo, but if you’re coming on a weekend, you’ll still want a reservation.
+Casa Isola is another Italian option in Sunset Harbour, just a short drive from Carbone.
+It's casual, but the food is great.
+Start off with the pane al prosciutto: a warm little circle of bread with cubes of prosciutto baked in and a parmesan honey butter for smearing.
+They also have a spicy rigatoni we like better than Carbone's version, and a tender veal parm that was big enough to have its own zip code.
+If you’re coming on a weekend, you’ll still want a reservation.
 Luckily, you won’t need to hire a private investigator to get one.

 Uchi originally came from Austin, not Thompson Street between Bleecker and Houston, but it’s still a really good out-of-town restaurant worth your time.
-Uchi is in Wynwood and has a massive menu of excellent sushi, sashimi, and fried milk for dessert, which is just a blast to eat.
-You’ll most likely need a reservation to eat here, but, unlike Carbone, you’ll definitely be able to get one before we send a man to Mars.
-They’re also now accepting day-of takeout orders, so, worst case scenario, you can just light some candles and throw a white bed sheet over your coffee table.
+Uchi is in Wynwood and has a huge menu of excellent sushi, sashimi, and more really interesting dishes with Japanese influence.
+You’ll most likely need a reservation to eat here, but you’ll definitely be able to get one before we send a man to Mars.
+Plus, they have first-come, first-served bar seating, which is where you need to sit to enjoy Uchi's great Happy Hour (5 to 6:30pm every day) anyway.

 Here’s another NYC-imported Italian restaurant in South Beach for you.
-They do pizza here (very, very good pizza).
-It can still be a little tough to get a table because they don’t take reservations, but we’ve found it easier ever since they expanded with outdoor seating.
+They specialize in pizza here (very, very good pizza).
+It can still be a little tough to get a table because they don’t take reservations, but we’ve found it easier ever since they expanded their outdoor seating.
 Pizza is what you should absolutely order here, but getting the baked artichoke special is also a good idea.